Electromagnetic fireworks: Fast radio bursts from rapid reconnection in the compressed magnetar wind: Plasma environment and scalings

 where $\xi$ is the ratio between the size of the plasmoids relative to the thickness, $a'$, of the \emph{compressed} current sheet, commonly approximated by $\xi\sim 10-100$.
 The layer thickness is the main ingredient in determining the magnetar frame frequency, $\nu$, of the outgoing FMS waves, $\nu\approx\Gamma_{\rm p} \omega'/(2\pi)=\Gamma_{\rm p} c / (2\pi \xi a')$.
 One can estimate the layer width $a'$ to be comparable to the typical Larmor radius of accelerated particles in the layer, a common choice in studies of collisionless reconnection \citep[e.g.,][]{Uzdensky2013, Uzdensky2016}.
 We, thus, assume $a'=\zeta\rho'_{\rm L}$ with $\zeta\sim 1-10$ and $\rho'_{\rm L}=\rho'\left\langle\gamma'\right\rangle=m_e c^2/(e B')\left\langle\gamma'\right\rangle$ being the Larmor radius in the rest frame of the plasma, where $\rho'=m_e c^2/(e B')$ is the nominal Larmor radius.
 It can be expressed in terms of the gyrofrequency $\omega'_B=e B'/(m_e c)$ as $\rho'_{\rm L}=\left\langle\gamma'\right\rangle c/\omega'_B$.
 The outgoing wave frequency, thus, is

-In other words, Eq.~(\ref{eq:outfrequency}) describes how the \emph{pulse amplitude} and \emph{synchrotron cooling} strength affect the (peak) frequency of the outgoing FMS wave signature.
-Assuming a balance between synchrotron cooling and heating in the reconnection layer, the radiation-reaction limit $\left\langle\gamma'\right\rangle\approx\gamma'_{\rm rad}$ \citep[][]{Uzdensky2013,Hakobyan2019}, Eq.~(\ref{eq:outfrequency}) becomes
+In other words, Equation~(\ref{eq:outfrequency}) describes how the \emph{pulse amplitude} and \emph{synchrotron cooling} strength affect the (peak) frequency of the outgoing FMS wave signature.
+Assuming a balance between synchrotron cooling and heating in the reconnection layer, the radiation-reaction limit $\left\langle\gamma'\right\rangle\approx\gamma'_{\rm rad}$ \citep[][]{Uzdensky2013,Hakobyan2019}, Equation~(\ref{eq:outfrequency}) becomes